hahndorf/Test-WebSite/README.md

 ### Requirements

+This will be checked by the scripts.

-- IIS 8.5 (any IIS 7+ may work, not tested)
+- IIS 7.5+ (not all tested)
+- Windows 7 SP1 / Windows Server 2008 R2 SP1 or newer
-- PowerShell 3 or higher
+- PowerShell 2 or higher
 - PowerShell WebAdministration module installed.

-- Windows Server 2012 R2 (others may work)
+This means the scripts now work on Windows 7 SP1 with additional downloads.

+### Helpful but not required
 - IIS logging with certain settings installed (use -install switch)
 - IIS Failed request tracing installed (use -install switch)

 ### Version

-0.3 - Some features implemented
+0.4 - Some features implemented

 ### Tests